Google retires the Tango brand as its smartphone AR ambitions move wider

 Google definitely got the head start on the smartphone AR craze, but its focus on bringing high-end HoloLens-level 3D mesh-sensing technologies may have overestimated the willingness of OEMs to integrate expensive new camera layouts to power a technology that no one seems to have developed particularly game-changing applications for yet.

 As a result, over the past three years that Tango has been in the public eye, Google has managed to get it on just two fringe smartphones, the Lenovo Phab 2 Pro, a hulking beast of a phablet, and the Zenfone AR, a device which launched earlier this month.
-Both of these devices launched with Tango support as one of their most heavily-marketed features.
+Both of these devices launched with Tango support as one of their most heavily marketed features.

 The lack of supported devices has stunted development on the platform considerably.
 According to Google Play metrics, only a handful of Tango-only apps have managed to breach 1,000 downloads.
-Even applications from companies like Amazon, which has an app called Product Preview that allows users to visualize accurately-sized TVs in their home, have only recently managed to cross 1,000 downloads.
+Even applications from companies like Amazon, which has an app called Product Preview that allows users to visualize accurately sized TVs in their home, have only recently managed to cross 1,000 downloads.
 Most paid apps have fallen quite short of that, with many garnering just a few hundred downloads.

 Shuttering the Tango brand is a major step for Google, and perhaps also a rather vocal acknowledgement that the excitement around smartphone AR has accelerated to a point where Google can no longer wait for hardware manufacturers to get on board to compete for developer interest.